erikng/first-boot-pkg/Readme.md

 - Will wait for the network to be available before installing (optional, can be disabled if desired)
 - Can specify amount of seconds to retry network (optional
 - Can specify whether your first boot package requires a reboot or not
+- Can specify to shutdown after installation
+- Can codesign package

 Run with ``--help`` for the full list of options.